marsninja/blog/docs/blog/posts/jacd_python.md

     style PS stroke-width:2px,stroke-dasharray: 5 5
 ```

-The **jac-llm** plugin introduces the `by` keyword, enabling seamless integration with large language models directly in the language syntax.
+The **byLLM** plugin provide the implementation for the `by` keyword, enabling seamless integration with large language models directly in the language syntax.
 This isn't just syntactic sugar—it represents a fundamental rethinking of how AI capabilities should be integrated into programming languages.
 Rather than treating AI as an external service called through APIs, Jac treats it as a first-class language construct.

 The **jac-cloud** plugin embodies an even more ambitious goal: write once, scale anywhere.
 It promises the ability to run the same code on a single machine or distributed across millions of machines without code changes.
 While still a work in progress, this plugin demonstrates how language-level abstractions can hide the complexity of distributed systems from developers.

-## The Philosophy: Extension, Not Replacement
+## Developer Adoption Philosophy: Extension, Not Replacement

 Jac's relationship with Python is worth understanding because it represents a deliberate choice.
 Instead of trying to replace Python or create yet another incompatible ecosystem, Jac extends Python while keeping everything compatible.
 This gives you some nice flexibility in how you use it.

-### Adoption Patterns: Pick What Works for You
+**Adoption Patterns: Pick What Works for You**

 Jac's design lets you adopt it in four different ways, depending on what makes sense for your project.

-#### Pure Jac Project Pattern
+**Pure Jac Project Pattern**

 ```mermaid
 graph LR